2023 Best Value Precision Metal Working Basic Certificate Schools in the Great Lakes Region

 FVTC also took the #5 spot in our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region rankings.

-Out-of-state tuition fees for undergraduate students at Gateway Technical College are $6,917 per year.
+The average tuition and fees for an out-of-state undergraduate student at Gateway Technical College are $6,917 a year.

-In addition to its great value ranking, Gateway Technical College is in the top 15% of all schools on our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region list.
+On top of its placing in our value ranking, Gateway Technical College also did well on our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

 As a testament to the quality of education it offers, WCTC also is in the top 20% of our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region ranking.

-Moraine Park Technical College landed the #7 spot in the 2023 rankings for the best value basic certificate precision metal working programs.
+Moraine Park Technical College ranked #7 on this year’s Best Value Precision Metal Working Basic Certificate Schools in the Great Lakes Region list.
 Moraine Park Technical College is a small public school located in the city of Fond du Lac.

 As a testament to the quality of education it offers, Moraine Park Technical College also is in the top 5% of our Best Precision Metal Working Basic Certificate Trade Schools in the Great Lakes Region ranking.

-Lakeshore Technical College came in at #8 in this year’s edition of the Best Value Precision Metal Working Basic Certificate Schools in the Great Lakes Region ranking.
-Located in the rural area of Cleveland, LTC is a public college with a small student population.
+Lakeshore Technical College did quite well in this year’s ranking of the best places for precision metal working students to get a basic certificate.
+It came in at #8 on the list.
+Located in the rural area of Cleveland, LTC is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at LTC are $6,326 per year.